tidyverse/tidyverse.org/content/blog/duckplyr-1-0-0/index.md

 </div>

-In both cases, printing the result only shows the first few rows, as with dbplyr.
 The result can finally be materialized to memory, or computed temporarily, or computed to a file.

 <div class="highlight">